 Man killed by FBI agent in Houston raid was kidnap victim

-HOUSTON – An FBI agent fatally shot a kidnap victim during a raid early Thursday at a Houston home, authorities said.
+HOUSTON – An FBI agent fatally shot the victim of a kidnapping during a raid early Thursday at a Houston home, authorities said.

 FBI spokeswoman Christina Garza said the agent shot the man shortly before 4 a.m. during an "operation" at the home.
 The man, whose name wasn't immediately released, died later at a hospital.

-Police in Conroe, about 40 miles north of Houston, confirmed the man had been kidnapped and held for ransom.
+Police in Conroe, about 40 miles (64 kilometers) north of Houston, confirmed the man had been kidnapped and held for ransom.

 "The system failed.
 Whether it was accidental or not, the man is not going home to his family," Conroe Police Chief Philip Dupuis said.